MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/tutorials/mr-azure-309.md

 ## Chapter 5 - Set up the objects in the Unity scene

-You will now create some basic shapes for your scene, with which the user can interact.
+You'll now create some basic shapes for your scene, with which the user can interact.

 1. Right-click in an empty area in the *Hierarchy Panel*, then on **3D Object**, then select **Plane**.